ZhenguoChen/Essays/jQuery_Overview.md

 ### 1. Selectors And Filters

-[Selectors and filters](https://www.sitepoint.com/comprehensive-jquery-selectors/) are one of the most important concept in jQuery.
+[Selectors and filters](https://www.sitepoint.com/comprehensive-jquery-selectors/) are one of the most important concepts in jQuery.
 They are used to extract information from web pages so that we can do some manipulation on web page elements.

 1.1.
 Selectors use CSS to find the desired content in web pages.
 Let me demonstrate with some examples: